211th Military Police Battalion

-Early years

 The inter-war years

 The First Corps of Cadets was reorganized on 27 July 1921 as the 1st Separate Infantry Battalion.
 This was a temporary designation until the Massachusetts National Guard received its allotment of units.
 With this reorganization the Corps was no longer part of the 26th "Yankee" Division.

 In March 1922, the Corps became the 211th Machinegun Battalion, Coast Artillery Corps but in May 1923 was reorganized again as the 2nd Battalion, 211th Artillery, Coast Artillery Corps and was federally recognized in April 1924.

 The Corps was reorganized again as a two-battalion regiment in June 1926 as the 211th Coast Artillery Regiment.
 The 211th was actually an antiaircraft artillery regiment but assigned to the Coast Artillery which had the mission of providing both coast and antiaircraft artillery units.

 With the Corps' new mission of antiaircraft artillery, it turned its attention toward recruiting and training for its federal mission.
 No longer was the Corps an exclusive social organization.
 Intelligent, educated young men were invited to join.
 Unlike other National Guard units however, prospective recruits had to be sponsored by a current member and were interviewed by a special committee before final acceptance in the Corps.
 Not all applicants were accepted.
 Drill pay was turned in to the unit fund to support the Armory and the many social, athletic and ceremonial activities of the Corps.

 The Corps reorganized its regimental band, which played at the monthly dances.
 Drill and ceremonies were still an important part of the Corps' activities.
 A regimental parade was held every month and the Corps was reviewed by the governor on the Common each year.
 The only dress uniform was the Army issue Class A olive drab uniform with a choke collar, later changed to a roll collar with tie.
 In April 1929 the Corps returned to its prewar full dress uniform; however, only enough uniforms for the band, regimental color guard and a 100-man marching unit could be purchased due to the expense.

 Drills were held once a week.
 Annual training was 15 days; initially summer camps were held at coast artillery installations such as Fort Wright and Fort Terry, then at Camp Edmands, Hingham and Camp Edwards.
 Massachusetts.
 The Corps was noted for its esprit de corps and spit and polish.
 The Corps' drill team competed in national drill competitions in full dress uniform.
 Athletics were very important and the Corps' teams attracted some of Boston's finest athletes.
 The 211th fielded baseball, football, track, pistol and rifle teams as well as a platoon of boxers.
 The biggest football game of the year was between the 211th and the 101st Engineers and was played at Harvard Stadium.